 More Information: Career Services

 The mission of the Center for Spiritual Life is to provide educational and support activities to all students seeking assistance and information pertaining to their spiritual and religious lives.
 Programming sponsored by the Center has included: discussion groups, speakers, religious holiday events, and worship services.
 The Center seeks to foster students' development as they reflect on personal and community values; grow in understanding of various faith traditions; participate in an exchange of ideas with other students; and receive counsel and support when faced with life's challenges.
-The Center for Spirtual Life maintains partnerships with a number of local houses of worship including: Jewish, Islamic, Roman Catholic and Protestant congregations.
-Student are encouraged to live out the college's "Connected Learning" philosophy through their involvement in lively community worship and fellowship.
+The Center for Spiritual Life maintains partnerships with a number of local houses of worship including: Jewish, Islamic, Roman Catholic and Protestant congregations.
+Students are encouraged to live out the college's "Connected Learning" philosophy through their involvement in lively community worship and fellowship.
 The Director of the Center is an ordained minister who is available for pastoral counseling.
-Students are always welcome to stop by at the Center, which is located in Case House.
+Students are always welcome to stop by at the Center, which is located at 18 Maple Terrace.

 More Information The Center For Spiritual Life

 For an updated list of clubs and organizations, please visit the Student Organization Manual.